DavidJerman/Darwins-Playground/README.md

 ## How to run

-To run this project, you will need to install libraries listed in `requirements.txt` with `pip install -r requirements.txt`.
-If you have an Nvidia GPU, you will also need to install Nvidia's drivers, CUDA (12.8.1) and CUDnn (9.8.0).
+You can install the latest version of torch with GPU CUDA support using `pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/cu128`.

-You can install the latest version of torch with
+If you do not wish to use CUDA, install libraries listed in `requirements.txt` with `pip install -r requirements.txt`.

-`pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/cu128`.
+If you have an Nvidia GPU and decide to use it with the latest torch version, you will also need to install Nvidia's drivers, CUDA (12.8.1) and CUDnn (9.8.0), as well as packages listed in `requirements-nvidia.txt`.
+But first you need to install the latest torch version as described above!

 ## Examples